ts-graphql/ts-graphql/README.md

 nullable.
 This is because `T` is assignable to `T | null`, which works fine for output types but not so much for input.
 There might be a way to type this correctly but haven't figured it out yet.

+###### Input/Output type checking

+Input types used where an output type is expected and vice versa won't show an error at compile time, they will immediately throw a runtime error though.

 ###### Literal Types